 Gumbos, Soups and Bisques

-Nothing compares to my Mama’s seafood gumbo.
-So far, I have not tasted one as good as her’s.
-That’s why I’m so excited to share her recipe with you in hopes you give it a try and become as gumbo-happy in this cold weather as […]
+Nothing compares to my Momma’s seafood gumbo!
+So far, I have not tasted one as good as hers.
+That’s why I’m happy to share her recipe with you in hopes you give it a try and become a fan of her seafood gumbo, too!